 A two-volume encyclopedia alphabetically arranged.
 The three types of essays include topical essays, those on individual historians, and those on nations or geographical regions.
 Geographical essays "provide a survey of the debates around historiographical questions within national histories."
 All entries include extensive bibliographies

 - Other Strategies

-- Check out Oxford Reference Online for more dictionaries on literature, folklore, language, mythology, religion, etc.
+- Check out Oxford Reference Premium for more dictionaries on literature, folklore, language, mythology, religion, etc.